 The C1 and C2 vertebrae protect the brainstem where it meets the spinal cord.
 This is the freeway for communication throughout the body.
-If a misalignment causes pressure, this can lead to CNS issues and potentially central sensitization.
+Misalignment in this area causes pressure; hence, CNS issues and central sensitization occur.

 Vertebral Blood Flow

 The cervical vertebrae play a key role in facilitating blood flow via the vertebral foramen.
-These openings only exist in the upper cervical vertebrae and provide a means for the vertebral arteries to provide the brain with blood and oxygen.
+These openings provide a means for the vertebral arteries to give the brain with blood and oxygen.
 A misalignment can inhibit this proper blood flow.
 Reduced blood flow to the part of the brain that provides a response to pain has been noted in fibromyalgia patients.

 Cerebrospinal Fluid Drainage

 Researchers have noted that upper cervical misalignments can lead to reduced cerebrospinal fluid (CSF) drainage.
 The result can be pooling of CSF and increased intracranial pressure.
 The same research revealed that correcting the misalignment can reduce the pooling and the pressure that it causes.

 A Case Study Involving Upper Cervical Chiropractic and Fibromyalgia

 An interesting case study observed a 45-year-old female who had fibromyalgia.
 She complained of migraine headaches, back pain, neck pain, sciatica, depression, duodenal ulcer, numbness in her fingers, and right knee pain.